Social OCD Test: Free Online Screening for Social Obsessions

-What is Social OCD Assessment?
+What is a Social OCD Assessment?

 Who can benefit from this Social OCD Assessment?